marcuszcoding/LightBnB/README.md

 # LightBnB

 LightBnb is a very simple website that lets you book your next vacation easily!
-With LightBnB you can search places that have the best reviews, that are most cost-effective, and are in whichever area you want to vactation!
+With LightBnB you can search for places to stay that are in the location you are visiting!
+When searching you can also filter by your price range and how good of reviews each place has!

 This was a project mainly focused on buidling SQL skills and learning how to write propery queries.
 The front and back end of this website were forked and cloned while I wokred on just connecting the server and the database.